brouhaha/cosmac/README.md

 The CPU core is written in synthesizable VHDL, with no vendor-specific constructs.

-Additional files are provided for a demonstration system for use in Xilinx FPGAs.
+Additional VHDL files are provided in the elf directory for a demonstration system for use in Xilinx FPGAs.
 The demo is equivalent to a COSMAC ELF microcontroller, as described in a series of Popular Electronics articles in 1976.
-The demo requires that switches and LEDs be connected to the FPGA.
+The demo runs on a Xilinx XC3S1600E evaluation board, requiring that switches and LEDs be interfaced.

 ## Source files: